SepidehAyani/mixitup/README.md

 ## Usage
 Mix-It-Up allows users to:
-- sing-up, login, and logout.
+- sign-up, login, and logout.
 - see a list of available drinks.
 - create and save new drinks which they don't lose them even if they refresh the page.
 - delete or update a drink.